PNR status explained

 - WL 02

-On your ticket, there are 2 numbers.
-They tell you the position you joined the waitlist and your current position – in this order.
+On your ticket, there are two numbers.
+They tell you the position at which you joined the waitlist and your current position – in this order.
+Here is an example:

-You are booking a ticket online (Indian Railways , Irctc , etc… ) You found what you wanted, your train – class – seat / berth and the date and time.
-At the end of the reservation you buy a ticket with WL5/WL2.
+You are booking a ticket online (Indian Railway, IRCTC, etc…).
+You find the train and class/seat/berth that you want along with the date and time.
+At the end of the reservation, you buy a ticket with WL5/WL2.

-In this example you joined the WL on the position 5 and before you actually bought the ticket online you already moved to 2nd position (due to someone else´s cancellation – or better to say they didn´t make a final booking).
-The first number will stay the same – it indicates when you JOINED the queue !
-The second number will decrease until you get a ticket (hopefully)
+In this example you joined the WL at position 5, but by the time you actually bought the ticket online you moved to position 2 (due either to a cancellation or to someone not making a final booking).
+The first number will stay the same – it indicates when you JOINED the queue.
+The second number will decrease until you get a ticket (hopefully).

 - WL 5/WL 2 (this is your starting position)